Preparing to Study Abroad

 DINING

-The Hauteville campus will feature a professional kitchen and experienced food service team, dedicated to providing delicious meals to students throughout the day.
+The Hauteville campus features a commercial kitchen and professional food service team, dedicated to providing delicious meals to students throughout the day.
 During class hours, students can enjoy breakfast, lunch, and dinner in the dining hall.
 Occasionally, dinners may also be hosted at local restaurants.

 Student Kitchen